 Hard – Boiled Eggs in the Oven – eggs baked in the oven yield the same result as placing them in a pot of water brought to a boil.

-I’ve heard about this on Pinterest and because we’re baking every day, I just had to put it to the test to see if if worked.
+Now, let’s not get confused here.
+You’re not going to place them in a pot of water and then stick that in the oven.
+You don’t even NEED water! (except in the end) I’ve heard about this on Pinterest and because we’re baking every day, I just had to put it to the test to see if it worked.

 Ok, not really, but it is quite a bit more involved than just plopping them into the oven, going about your business (because you DO have a life, am I right?) and then putting them in cold water.

 And by the way, don’t plop.
 You’re going to have a nasty mess in the bottom of your oven if you plop raw eggs onto your oven rack.
 Yikes.
 Imagine cleaning that up after your oven’s been on for 30 minutes.
 Ick.
 I found I like this way MUCH better and I’ll tell you why…